SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     }
     ```

-    The **PropertyPaneAsyncDropdown** class implements the standard SharePoint Framework **IPropertyPaneField** interface by using the **IPropertyPaneAsyncDropdownProps** interface as a contract for its public properties that can be set from inside the web part.
-The class contains the following three public properties defined by the **IPropertyPaneField** interface:
+    The `PropertyPaneAsyncDropdown` class implements the standard SharePoint Framework `IPropertyPaneField` interface by using the `IPropertyPaneAsyncDropdownProps` interface as a contract for its public properties that can be set from inside the web part.
+The class contains the following three public properties defined by the `IPropertyPaneField` interface:

-    - **type**: Must be set to **PropertyPaneFieldType.Custom** for a custom property pane control.
+    - `type`: Must be set to `PropertyPaneFieldType.Custom` for a custom property pane control.
-    - **targetProperty**: Used to specify the name of the web part property to be used with the control.
+    - `targetProperty`: Used to specify the name of the web part property to be used with the control.
-    - **properties**: Used to define control-specific properties.
+    - `properties`: Used to define control-specific properties.

-    Notice how the **properties** property is of the internal **IPropertyPaneAsyncDropdownInternalProps** type rather than the public **IPropertyPaneAsyncDropdownProps** interface implemented by the class.
-This is on purpose so that the **properties** property can define the **onRender** method required by the SharePoint Framework.
-If the **onRender** method was a part of the public **IPropertyPaneAsyncDropdownProps** interface, when using the asynchronous dropdown control in the web part, you would be required to assign a value to it inside the web part, which isn't desirable.
+    Notice how the `properties` property is of the internal `IPropertyPaneAsyncDropdownInternalProps` type rather than the public `IPropertyPaneAsyncDropdownProps` interface implemented by the class.
+This is on purpose so that the `properties` property can define the `onRender()` method required by the SharePoint Framework.
+If the `onRender()` method was a part of the public `IPropertyPaneAsyncDropdownProps` interface, when using the asynchronous dropdown control in the web part, you would be required to assign a value to it inside the web part, which isn't desirable.

-    The **PropertyPaneAsyncDropdown** class defines a public **render** method, which can be used to repaint the control.
+    The `PropertyPaneAsyncDropdown` class defines a public `render()` method, which can be used to repaint the control.
 This is useful in situations such as when you have cascading dropdowns where the value set in one determines the options available in another.
-By calling the **render** method after selecting an item, you can have the dependent dropdown load available options.
+By calling the `render()` method after selecting an item, you can have the dependent dropdown load available options.
 For this to work, you have to make React detect that the control has changed.
-This is done by setting the value of the **stateKey** to the current date.
-Using this trick, every time the **onRender** method is called, the component not only is re-rendered but also updates its available options.
-Do not forget to implement **onDispose** method to unmount the element every time you close the property pane.
+This is done by setting the value of the `stateKey` to the current date.
+Using this trick, every time the `onRender()` method is called, the component not only is re-rendered but also updates its available options.
+Don't forget to implement `onDispose()` method to unmount the element every time you close the property pane.

 ## Use the asynchronous dropdown property pane control in the web part